 UNOSAT, the UNITAR Operational Satellite Applications Programme, prepares maps, analytical reports and datasets in support of international humanitarian assistance operations to respond to crises caused by natural disasters, conflict and other complex emergencies.

-This resource provided by the Department of Political Affairs (DPA) is intended for peacemaking professionals, this resource includes an extensive database of peace agreements, guidance material, and information on the UN’s mediation support services.
+This resource provided by the Department of Political and Peacebuilding Affairs (DPPA) is intended for peacemaking professionals.
+It includes an extensive database of peace agreements, guidance material, and information on the UN’s mediation support services.

 The United Nations Photo Library holds a collection of approximately 800,000 photographs dating back to the mid-1940s, chronicling the history of the Organization and its work.
 The collection includes coverage of historic UN meetings and events, as well as a wide array of field coverage from its earliest days.